Alexander Altmann: Biography

-Altmann was a son of Malwine Weisz and Adolf Altmann (1879-1944), the Chief Rabbi of Trier, one of the oldest Jewish communities in Germany.
+Altmann was a son of Malwine Weisz and Adolf Altmann (1879–1944), the Chief Rabbi of Trier, one of the oldest Jewish communities in Germany.
 He received his Ph.D. in philosophy from the University of Berlin in 1931, writing his dissertation on the philosophy of Max Scheler, and was ordained rabbi by the Hildesheimer Rabbinical Seminary of Berlin in the same year.
 From 1931 to 1938 he served as rabbi in Berlin and professor of Jewish philosophy at the seminary.
 After fleeing Nazi Germany in 1938, Altmann served as communal rabbi in Manchester, England from 1938 to 1959.
 He was elected to membership of the Manchester Literary and Philosophical Society in 1942.
 In Manchester, in addition to his responsibilities as a community leader, he continued to independently pursue his scholarly studies, publishing in 1946 a translation and commentary of Saadia's Beliefs and Opinions.

 His scholarly activities ultimately led him to found and direct the Institute of Jewish Studies from 1953 to 1958, which at the time was an independent institution.
 He there edited the Journal of Jewish Studies and Scripta Judaica and authored his work on Isaac Israeli.
 While Altmann was at Manchester, Bert Trautmann, a former soldier for Nazi Germany and prisoner of war, was being considered as a player for Manchester City Football Club, which had many Jewish fans; Altmann approved, despite the Nazis having killed his parents and other family members.
 Altmann's intervention may have been decisive for the unprecedented acceptance of a former POW into the team.
 Trautmann went on to become a very successful goalkeeper.

 After securing the future of the Institute of Jewish Studies by bringing it under the auspices of the University College London, in 1959 Altmann left England to join the faculty of Brandeis University in Waltham, Massachusetts, US.
 Aged 53 at this time and the author of almost 100 publications, the Brandeis appointment was Altmann's first university position.
 He served at Brandeis as the Philip W. Lown Professor of Jewish Philosophy and History of Ideas beginning in 1959 and until his promotion to professor emeritus and subsequent retirement in 1976.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1967.
-According to Alfred Ivry, Altmann was also a major force in acquiring for Brandeis the complete Vatican Hebraica collection on microfilm.
+According to Alfred Ivry, Altmann was also a major force in acquiring for Brandeis the complete Vatican Library Hebraica collection on microfilm.